ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 **This time making configuration loading work for real**

 Alright, we come a long way.
 Our tasks are loaded automatically and faster.
 We learned how to load external configs with native Grunt method.
-But our configuration is still not quite there.
+But our tasks configs are still not quite there.
 They do not end up in Grunt config.

 But we almost there.
 We learned, that in imported by `grunt.loadTasks` files we can use any Grunt instance methods.
 They are available on `grunt` and `this` instances.

 Among many, there is a precious `[grunt.config](http://gruntjs.com/api/grunt.config#grunt.config)` method.
 It allows to set a value in an existing Grunt config.
 The main one, wich we initialized in our Gruntfile, remember?

-But what's important, that way we also can define tasks configurations, just by setting them into our Grunt config.
+But what's important, that way we also can define tasks configurations.
 Exactly what we needed!

 Let's use it!